 Construction Work - December 2018 & January 2019

-The Council have given us the following information on timing:
+The Council gave us the following update on 10th January

+There will be road closures from 14th January for a maximum of two weeks to construct the road humps.
 Note it is usual for these types of work for the Council to apply for a road closure to cover the whole of the construction period but they only actually close the road for part of the period when required for the works.
+Access to properties will be maintained, but may only be possible from one end of the road.

 Works Design - finalised April 2017

 A second formal consultation on the required 'Traffic Regulation Order' (TRO) for the reduced speed humps was run from Thursday 6th April to Friday 28 April 2017 on the Council's website at www.bristol.gov.uk/trafficorders

 Revised TRO April 17 documents for road humps - Notice - Statement of Reasons - Plan - these show the final plan for road humps.